wzh1895/Stock-and-Flow-in-Python/readme.md

 ## Remarks
 1. PHAPI is a modelling framework introduced by prof. Erling Moxnes at University of Bergen, commonly used in system dynamics-based projects.
+2. NLTK is a python-based natural language processing framework.

 ## Reference
 1. Barlas, Y., & Kanar, K. (2000).
 Structure-oriented behavior tests in model validation.
 In 18th international conference of the system dynamics society, Bergen, Norway (pp. 33-34).
 2. Keogh, E., & Ratanamahatana, C. A. (2005).
 Exact indexing of dynamic time warping.
 Knowledge and information systems, 7(3), 358-386.
+3. Manning, Christopher D., Mihai Surdeanu, John Bauer, Jenny Finkel, Steven J. Bethard, and David McClosky.
+2014.
+The Stanford CoreNLP Natural Language Processing Toolkit In Proceedings of the 52nd Annual Meeting of the Association for Computational Linguistics: System Demonstrations, pp. 55-60.